-96. Footpath improvements will need to have regard to any prevailing Public Rights of Way Improvement Plan of Norfolk County Council, as well as the Broads Integrated Access Strategy.
+120. Footpath improvements will need to have regard to any prevailing Public Rights of Way Improvement Plan of Norfolk County Council, as well as the Broads Integrated Access Strategy.

-8.1 Vehicular Traffic
+Vehicular Traffic

-- 97. Data on traffic through the village, and feedback from the public survey, indicates a desire to reduce the amount of traffic flowing through the village and reduce its impacts.
+- 121. Data on traffic through the village, and feedback from the public survey, indicates a desire to reduce the amount of traffic flowing through the village and reduce its impacts.
 This includes unsuitable traffic such as HGVs, speeding and poor air quality.
-There is also a need to protect Trowse from traffic associated with development of the ENRA, which will be accessed through the former May Gurney site in Trowse. - 98.
+There is also a need to protect Trowse from traffic associated with development of the ENSRA, which will be accessed through the former May Gurney site in Trowse. - 122.
 Although the Trowse bypass and the A146 Outer Ring Road take most of the traffic out of Trowse, some drivers do rat-run along White Horse Lane.
 The increasing popularity of the Country Park also means that there has been an increase in traffic from Carrow and along Whitlingham Lane.
 Policy WHI1 in the Broads Local Plan aims to promote recreational use of the Country Park, which could further increase traffic through the parish.
-The larger new primary school and planned housing development, will also increase traffic within the village, especially at peak times.
+The larger new primary school and planned housing development will also increase traffic within the village, especially at peak times.
 The village's main roads, principally The Street, Whitlingham Lane, White Horse Lane, and Bracondale are subject to either a 30mph limit or a 20mph speed limit.
-However, there are many incidences of speeding above these speed limits and there is an argument for 20mph throughout the village. - 99.
-The amount of HGV traffic through the village is a concern, and especially from a safety perspective when HGVs drive through the village along White Horse Lane during school drop off or pick up times. - 100.
+However, there are many incidences of speeding above these speed limits and there is an argument for 20mph throughout the village. - 123.
+The amount of HGV traffic through the village is a concern, and especially from a safety perspective when HGVs drive through the village along White Horse Lane during school drop off or pick up times. - 124.
 Improving safety for children accessing the new primary school on White Horse Lane is a key priority.
 The new school is larger than the previous, having capacity for single year classes instead of mixed year.
 Trowse is an outstanding school.
 Its expansion has broadened its catchment, which means many children now travel in from elsewhere, sometimes as far as Poringland.
 At school opening and closing times White Horse Lane becomes particularly congested.
 This is exacerbated by the narrowness of the road and levels of on-street parking for those living in Russell Terrace.
-There are limited opportunities for children to safely cross the road. - 101.
-Highway safety and the general functioning of the road network is extensively covered by higher level policies within the Local Plans and NPPF.
+There are limited opportunities for children to safely cross the road. - 125.
+Highway safety and the general functioning of the road network is extensively covered by higher level policies within the Local Plans and NPPF (December 2023).
 These, for example, set out that new developments are required not to have an unacceptable adverse impact on highway safety.
-NPPF paras 108 and 109 cover highway safety and the operational efficiency of the roads generally.
-Furthermore, SNLP Policy DM 3.12 generally reflects the NPPF.
+NPPF (December 2023) paras 114 and 115 cover highway safety and the operational efficiency of the roads generally.
+Furthermore, SNLP Policy DM 3.12 generally reflects the NPPF (December 2023).

-Policy 12: Traffic Volumes and Speed
+Policy 12: Traffic Generation from New Developments

-Where appropriate, new strategic development, including on the former May Gurney site, should be designed so as to minimise the traffic that is generated by the development travelling through the village.
-This can be by means of well-designed highway infrastruture such as junctions as well as signage.
-To mitigate the impact of any additional traffic that does distribute through the village, a scheme to ensure compliance with the speed limit, especially at the village gateways (see Community Action 5), will be required.
+Should it be demonstrated that the projected traffic generation arising from new developments in the Plan area, including the redevelopment of the former May Gurney site, will have a significant effect on traffic volumes within Trowse village, then appropriate mitigation measures should be designed and implemented to ensure that highway safety is maintained.
+This can be by means of well-designed highway infrastructure such as junctions as well as signage.
+To mitigate the impact of any additional traffic that does distribute through the village, a scheme to ensure compliance with the speed limit, especially at the village gateways (see also Community Action 5), will be required.
 Development proposals that deliver such measures to encourage reduced vehicle speeds will be treated as achieving significant community benefit.